-- The depth of information the Council has about its customers and potential customers; this was highlighted in the depth of understanding quickly developed about the needs of those coming from the Ukraine. - of cross-team working and collaboration across different service areas. - ٠ The concept of the internal customer has become very evident and is helping staff to really understand what colleagues might need and expect from them. - ٠ Consultation processes were seen to be very effective and very varied depending on the issue.
-A lot of evidence was seen to show very different processes being used for different example in the consultation processes around the Otterpool development. - New and different ways of working have been developed where needed, including taking services out to communities effectively and imaginative work to support people who were impacted by P&O.

-- ٠ Partnership working continues to grow and develop and to deliver real benefits for local teams. - There are several areas where Folkestone and Hythe are seen as an exemplar for others (e.g. and EDI) and they are sharing their good practice effectively with other Authorities. - ٠ External awards and accreditations continue to evidence the good work that is being done e.g. IRRV awards and short-listings and a positive first time OFSTED inspection.
+- The depth of information the Council has about its customers and potential customers; this was highlighted in the depth of understanding quickly developed about the needs of those coming from the Ukraine. - There is a very strong sense of staff being one team across the Council, with lots of examples of cross-team working and collaboration across different service areas. - The concept of the internal customer has become very evident and is helping staff to really understand what colleagues might need and expect from them. - Consultation processes were seen to be very effective and very varied depending on the issue.
+A lot of evidence was seen to show very different processes being used for different consultations - e.g. Ship Street and East Cliff - and also imaginative methods employed - for example in the consultation processes around the Otterpool development. - New and different ways of working have been developed where needed, including taking services out to communities effectively and imaginative work to support people who were impacted by P&O. - Partnership working continues to grow and develop and to deliver real benefits for local people.
+Many examples were provided to show how this works in practice - for example the development of community hubs, run by local voluntary groups but supported by the Council's teams. - There are several areas where Folkestone and Hythe are seen as an exemplar for others (e.g. work with armed forces, recruitment approaches, locally seen as experts in Customer Service and EDI) and they are sharing their good practice effectively with other Authorities. - External awards and accreditations continue to evidence the good work that is being done - e.g. IRRV awards and short-listings and a positive first time OFSTED inspection.